veracity/veracity-documentation/sections/marketplace/marketplace.md

 # Veracity Marketplace

-Reduced cost of selling your digital services, data or APIs on a platform with global reach maritime and energy sectors.
+Reduce the cost of selling your digital services, data or APIs on a platform with global reach within the maritime and energy sectors.

 Veracity Marketplace will help you:
 - Reach a rapidly growing user base within relevant markets